NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/get-started/tunnel-useful-terms.md

 # Useful terms

-Review terminology for Cloudflare Tunnels.
+Review terminology for Khulnasoft Tunnels.

 ## Tunnel

-A tunnel is a secure, outbound-only pathway you can establish between your origin and Cloudflare's global network.
+A tunnel is a secure, outbound-only pathway you can establish between your origin and Khulnasoft's global network.
 Each tunnel you create will be assigned a [name](#tunnel-name) and a [UUID](#tunnel-uuid).

 ## Tunnel UUID